nicolasbock/sunflower-dash/docs/index.md

 ## Introduction

 - Player is a beach ball bouncing on sunflowers
-- Your currency in the game are flower petals and stars(stars are more valuble than flower petals)
+- Your currency in the game are flower petals and stars (stars are more valuble than flower petals)
-- Flower color are the colors in your color invetory(you slowly collect them while you play)
+- Flower color are the colors in your color inventory (you slowly collect them while you play)
 - Some sunflowers sway from side to side
 - Evil bees and worms eat or pop ball